 • other role-specific integrity or probity checks.

 Not every candidate requires every available check.
 Employers should select checks that are relevant, proportionate and lawful for the role.
+The Australian Human Rights Commission's recruitment discrimination guidance recommends reviewing selection criteria and processes for unlawful bias.

 Why employee background checks matter